Solar cycle 23

 Solar cycle 23 was the 23rd solar cycle since 1755, when extensive recording of solar sunspot activity began.
-The solar cycle lasted 12.3 years, beginning in August 1996 and ending in December 2008.
+The solar cycle lasted 12.6 years, beginning in August 1996 and ending in December 2008.
 The maximum smoothed sunspot number observed during the solar cycle was 180.3 (November 2001), and the starting minimum was 11.2.
 During the minimum transit from solar cycle 23 to 24, there were a total of 817 days with no sunspots.
 Compared to the last several solar cycles, it was fairly average in terms of activity.

 History

 Large solar flares and coronal mass ejections (CMEs) occurred on 7 September 2005 (X17), 15 April 2001 (X14.4) and 29 October 2003 (X10), with auroras visible in mid-latitudes.

 2000

 One of the first major aurora displays of solar cycle 23 occurred on 6 April 2000, with bright red auroras visible as far south as Florida and South Europe.
 On 14 July 2000, the CME hurled by a X5.7 solar flare provoked an extreme (G5 level) geomagnetic storm the next day.
-Known as the Bastille Day event, this storm caused damage to GPS systems and some power companies.
+Known as the Bastille Day event, this storm caused damage to GPS systems and some power systems.
 Auroras were visible as far south as Texas.